State Children's Ombudsman Offices

 |

-The Ombudsman has access to confidential information and juveniles in the state’s custody; receives and investigates complaints; prepares annual reports.
+The ombudsman has access to confidential information and juveniles in the state’s custody; receives and investigates complaints; prepares annual reports; identifies instances where necessary services are not being provided to juveniles; and visits division of youth services facilities to ensure they are running properly and safely.

 |